-Short-term investments
+Short term investments

-Short-term investments include corporate debt instruments, U.S. government and federal agency obligations, U.S. government-sponsored enterprise obligations, and Other.
-A limited number of these investments are valued at the closing price reported on the major market on which the individual securities are traded.
+Short term investments maturing in more than 60 days are valued at the closing price reported on the major market on which the individual securities are traded.
 Where quoted prices are available in an active market, the investments are classified within level 1 of the valuation hierarchy.
 If quoted market prices are not available for the specific security, then fair values are estimated by using pricing models, bids provided by brokers or dealers, quoted prices of securities with similar characteristics or discounted cash flows.
 When quoted market prices for the specific security are not available in an active market, they are classified within level 2 of the valuation hierarchy.